charmed-kubernetes/ceph-csi-operator/README.md

 operator behaviour without full deployment.
 To execute unit tests, run:

     $ tox -e unit

-This charm contains also functional tests which fully deploy `ceph-csi` charm along with `kubernetes` and `ceph` cluster to test its functionality in a real environment.
+This charm contains functional tests which fully deploy the `ceph-csi` charm along with `kubernetes` and `ceph` cluster to test its functionality in a real environment.
 There are a few ways to run functional tests